 1620 Logan Street, Denver, CO 80203

 About Tryba Architects

-In the last 29 years, Tryba Architects, self-described as civic architects with a passion for sustainable urbanism, has grown from their beginnings in restoration to a knack for developing and crafting progressive urban spaces in Denver and beyond.
-They received the ULI Global Award for Excellence for Denver’s Union Station and Firm of the Year from AIA Western Mountain.
+In the last 29 years, Tryba Architects, self-described as civic architects with a passion for sustainable urbanism, has grown from its beginnings in restoration to a knack for developing and crafting progressive urban spaces in Denver and beyond.
+The firm received the ULI Global Award for Excellence for Denver’s Union Station and Firm of the Year from AIA Western Mountain.
 FAIA Fellowship recipient David Tryba has employed his leadership on projects across North America and Mexico.
 Since he returned to his home state in 1988 after working briefly for Beyer Blinder Belle in New York City, he has put his stamp on many standout structures within the urban profile of Denver.

 Modernizing the original Colonnade Center, which was occupied by seven federal agencies for close to 30 years, required both an innovative and dedicated approach to adhere to the sustainability and public visibility that its client, the federal government, desired.
 What is now the Cesar E. Chavez building houses government offices using a security-hardened exterior envelope that’s engineered for a 100-year lifespan and a new aluminum and glass curtain wall to reduce energy consumption by 32 percent.
 Tryba even integrated recycled material, including terrazzo made from local beer bottles and steel.
 The firm was also commissioned to work on the 330,000-square-foot Colorado Google headquarter.
 The design was meant for an expansion that would make room for up to 1,000 employees.
 The goal is to cultivate a creativity-inspiring and collaboration-inducing environment that interplays with the natural surroundings.
 To achieve these, the firm opted for open floor plans and efficient building envelopes.

 About Venture Architecture